 - First, since the depreciation expense is higher in the initial years, this leads to lower profits in earlier years.

-- Lower profits mean a lower dividend for shareholders; also, investors may decide not to invest at all on the basis of the financial performance.
+- Lower profits mean a lower dividend for shareholders; also, investors may decide not to invest based on financial performance.

 - The method is a little more complicated than the straight-line method.
 Any silly mistake would lead to an inaccurate charge of depreciation expense.

-- Lastly, under this method of depreciation accounting, the value of the asset never gets zero.
+- Lastly, under this depreciation accounting method, the asset’s value never gets zero.

 The double-declining method of depreciation accounting is one of the most useful and interesting concepts nowadays.
-It is also one of the most popular methods of charging depreciation that companies use.
-However, companies should take the utmost care while calculating depreciation expenses through this method, as inaccurate calculation would lead to incorrect charging of depreciation expenses throughout the life of the asset.
+It is also one of companies’ most popular methods of charging depreciation.
+However, companies should take the utmost care while calculating depreciation expenses through this method, as inaccurate calculations would lead to incorrect charging of depreciation expenses throughout the asset’s life.